DarkPhantom738/MANTIS_GNN_Stocks/README.md

 The project also exports graph-statistic columns such as PageRank, centrality, clustering, and local influence.
 Those are interpretable graph metrics.
 The `gnn_*` values are learned relational features that capture higher-dimensional structure beyond those single metrics.

-## If PyTorch Geometric Is Unavailable

-The project includes a deterministic fallback so the dataset can still be generated without a full GNN installation.

-The fallback:

-- combines numeric node features with the graph adjacency matrix
-- standardizes the combined matrix
-- projects it into the configured embedding dimension with truncated SVD

-Those fallback columns are still named `gnn_1...gnn_N` because they fill the same role in the final schema: latent graph-aware coordinates.
-The full GraphSAGE/GAT path is preferred when available.

 ## Why This Is Useful